The Conversation Upgrade: Skills Everyone Should Know

 Listen as if you really care

-Most conversations die because they stay at the surface.
-Great communicators know how to take dialogue deeper.
-Instead of "How are you?" or "What's up?", they ask questions that invite thoughts, emotions, and stories.
-When you ask someone what inspired them, what challenges they faced, or what they learned from an experience, you show genuine curiosity.
+Most conversations fail because they never go below the surface level.
+Helpful communicators know how to take communication deeper.
+Instead of "How are you?" or "What's up?", they ask questions that leave room for thoughts, feelings and stories.
+Being curious when you ask someone what inspired them, the challenges they took on or the lesson learned from experience.
 And curiosity is magnetic.
-It pulls people closer to you.
-A powerful conversation isn't about talking more; it's about understanding more.
-The right questions create bridges, not walls.
+It brings people closer to you.
+A powerful conversation is not capturing the entire room with your voice but rather by being able to capture their minds.
+The right questions build bridges and not walls

 Speak less, connect more